 3. Create a workflow schedule with a complete set of itemized expenses.
 This schedule will be broken down into building phases.

 4. Obtain bids for any sub-contracting work needed to complete the natural building.
-This information will be reviewed by the homeowner and the school, to secure the best price, and schedule the sub-contractors.
+This information will be reviewed by the homeowner and the director, to secure the best price, and schedule the sub-contractors.

 5. The Natural Living School will provide a detailed expense report every week.
 All receipts for materials and paid labor will be included in this report.